drakcoder/NLP/README.md

 * **Pre-processing:**

-In the data given consists of HTML tags, we need to remove them using re library from python.
+The data given consists of HTML tags, we need to remove them using re library from python.
 After this we replace the values of 'Positive' with 1 and 'Negative' with 0.

 * **Tokenization:**

-Tokenization is essentially splitting a phrase,sentence,paragraph,or an entire text document into smaller units, such as induvidual words or terms, Each of these smaller units are called Tokens
+Tokenization is essentially splitting a phrase,sentence,paragraph,or an entire text document into smaller units, such as induvidual words or terms, each of these smaller units are called Tokens

 * **Embedder:**
 Here we will be using a pre-trained embedder called GloVe developed by Stanford University.